 Testimonials about CROSH-Con

 CROSH continues to demonstrate exceptional value in the field of occupational safety and health, and has become the “go to” expert partner across industries and sectors.
 The mining industry in particular is fortunate to have CROSH as a member of the team, as their past, current and future work provides a strategic advantage in the industry’s goal to continually improve workplace safety.
-Events like CROSH-Con further demonstrate the organization’s commitment to not only the results of their work, but the goal of engaging industry and seeking to find solutions for the real world.
+Events like CROSH-Con further demonstrate the organization’s commitment to not only the results of their work, but to the goal of engaging industry and seeking to find solutions for the real world.

 The role of a safety professional is one of continual learning and growth.
 This conference was very valuable in aiding this growth and identifying areas that I would like to become more knowledgeable in.
 The quality and passion of those presenting was very high level, and it was obvious they knew what they presented.

 CROSH-Con was a perfect platform for students to share their research outcomes and industrial experiences.
 Engagement within industries ensuring they can relate theoretical aspects of OSH and the practicality behind it